 Through our own professional research, we have discovered that no temporary masonry support equipment is safe to use unless provided with written guidance at the point of sale/hire as this reduces the risk of misuse through making incorrect assumptions and is why we provide full instructions and a correct procedure with every product we sell.

 (The Up-dated Strongboy instructions are available to view in part eight)

 In layman terms of British law, the user of any temporary support equipment should;

 A, plan a task in advance due to every task being totally different.

 B, have the ability to choose and correctly use a variety of temporary support equipment of which offers a safe fitting/work access for the particular task without overloading itself.

-C, have a clear understanding of masonry loads and to know the equipment’s capacities and ensure not to overload the equipment in any form.
+C, have a clear understanding of masonry loads and to know the equipment’s capacities and to ensure not to overload the equipment in any form.